galtzo-floss/logos/README.md

 ## 🤑 One more thing

 Having arrived at the bottom of the page, please endure a final supplication.
-The primary maintainer of this gem, Peter Boling, wants Ruby to be a great place for people to solve problems, big and small.
+The primary maintainer of this project, Peter Boling, wants Ruby to be a great place for people to solve problems, big and small.
 Please consider supporting his efforts via the giant yellow link below, or one of smaller ones, depending on button size preference.